sebastien-riou/SATL/implementations/c99/basic/readme.md

     void SATL_master_rx_dat(SATL_ctx_t*const ctx, void*const dat, uint32_t len);
     void SATL_master_rx_sw (SATL_ctx_t*const ctx, SATL_rapdu_sw_t*const sw);

-# How to integrate in a project ?
+# How to integrate in a project
+Do those three steps in order:
-Define common integer types uint8_t, uint16_t, uint32.
-Typically this is done by including "stdint.h".
+1. Define common integer types uint8_t, uint16_t, uint32.
+Typically this is done
+by including "stdint.h".
 If it is not available on your platform you can still define them using a typedefs.

-Include the communication interface header file.
+* Include the communication interface header file.

-Include "satl.h".
+* Include "satl.h".

+For example:
-    #include "stdint.h"
+    #include <stdint.h>
     #include "satl_com16.h"
     #include "satl.h"

+---
+**NOTE:**

-NOTE: SATL is a "header" only library, to use it with different interfaces within a single project, you just need to do those steps in two different c files.
+SATL is a "header" only library, to use it with different interfaces within a single project, you just need to do those steps in two different c files.

+---

 # How to create a new communication interface header file
 Define low level functions to your hardware communication interface in a dedicated header file.
 This section details what this file shall contain.

-NOTES:
+---
+**NOTES:**
 * The guidelines and constraints discussed here apply only when using the basic C implementation "satl.h".
 Other implementation may have very different approaches.
 * Only your functions access the hardware communication interface.

+---

 ## Define interface properties
 Define the control flow and buffering capabilities of your hardware.